Making bags from malt bags at the Source to Sea Connecticut River Clean-up, September 2019

 Friends of Reusable Bags/Greening Greenfield: Our goal is to help citizens make the transition from single-use plastic bags to reusable bags.
 Greenfield's plastic bag ban began January 16, 2020, and after a Covid-induced pause, is back in effect.
 Click for the ordinance enforced by the Greenfield Health Department.
 We have organized efforts to collect, make, and donate a variety of reusable bags from existing materials such as scrap fabric, t-shirts, feed bags and malt bags.
 You are welcome to use the information below to get involved by making bags, donating bags, and using reusable bags.
 Don't be fooled by marketing campaigns!
 Changing from plastic bags to paper bags is not the answer.
 See why here. . . and here.

 We collaborate with many partners.
 We are affiliated with The Bagshare Project.
-We work regularly with organizations including The Textile Company, People's Pint, The Farmers Cooperative Exchange, Franklin Community Co-op, the John Zon Center and Connecticut River Conservancy.
+We work regularly with organizations including People's Pint, The Farmers Cooperative Exchange, Franklin Community Co-op, the John Zon Center and Connecticut River Conservancy.
 We are grateful for donations from Swag Cycle, numerous local banks, stores, and individuals.
 We are eager to continue and expand our work with local schools, Community Action, various community meal programs, faith communities, organizations, and neighborhood groups.

 Here is a 10-minute overview of what we've done, from a presentation that Peg Hall did with MassDEP about the program and our ReUse grant at the (virtual) Minnesota ReUse conference, Vision for a Circular Economy, in July 2020.
 Presentation starts at about 39:27, in case link does not start there.